GLOBAL MARKETS-Stocks tick up on upbeat China factory reports, trade talk hopes

 By Hideyuki Sano

-TOKYO, Dec 2 (Reuters) - Global shares rose on Monday and oil rebounded after upbeat China manufacturing surveys and as investors clung to hopes Beijing and Washington could reach a compromise in trade talks.
+TOKYO, Dec 2 (Reuters) - Global shares shuffled marginally higher on Monday to stand just short of the record peak struck in January 2018, with buyers encouraged by upbeat China manufacturing surveys and hopes that China and the United States will agree a preliminary trade deal.

 U.S. stock futures ESc1 gained 0.31% to near record highs after a dip in a truncated U.S. session on Friday due to Thanksgiving holiday.

-Mainland Chinese shares also went higher, with the bluechip CSI300 index .CSI300 rising 0.59% from a three-month low hit on Friday.
+Mainland Chinese shares also went higher, with the bluechip CSI300 index .CSI300 rising as much as 0.68% from a three-month low hit on Friday, before paring gains to stand 0.16% higher.

 The market enjoyed a boost after the Caixin/Markit Manufacturing Purchasing Managers' Index (PMI) index rose to 51.8 in November from 51.7 in the previous month, marking the fastest expansion since December 2016.